How does my Dimple subscription work?

 How long will it take to be delivered?

 Delivery will be 1-5 days depending on where you live.
 All items are shipped within one business day of your order being charged.

 I have a tracking code, how do I use it?

 You can either click on the tracking link in your order shipped email or paste your tracking code into the Australia Post eParcel tracking page https://auspost.com.au/mypost/track/#/search

 Dimple offers returns on any monthly box items that remain sealed within 30 days of delivery.
 As these are medical products we unfortunately cannot offer refunds on boxes that have had their tamper seals removed or opened.
 To read about our returns policy please visit our returns page.

 At the moment, we currently offer Visa and Mastercard as payment methods.

 Can I claim my rebate from my private health fund?

 We are an approved NIB healthcare provider.
-If you are with NIB and would like to claim your purchase please get in touch with us so we can provide you with a specific invoice that can be submitted to NIB for your order(s).
+If you are with NIB or HBF and would like to claim your purchase please get in touch with us via email@example.com so we can provide you with a specific invoice that can be submitted for your claim.

 For other health fund members, we are working through the application process for many of the major health funds.